The open scene round

 Open scenes give us the chance to evaluate teams core impro skills.
 There will be no difference to how this round is scored compared to other rounds.

 This is a change from previous years and some teams may find it challenging to perform a scene without the in-built structure or dynamic that a game provides.
 However, open scenes are not significantly different than genre based games (such as Shakespearean scene, Musical, Film Noir).
-It also will teach teams how to transition the skills they use in games to other theatre settings (such as devising content, creating sketches, comedy).
+It also will teach teams how to transition the skills they use in games to other theatre settings (such as devising content, creating sketches, and scripted work).

 Wade Robinson